hobrink1/CoBaT/README.md

 # Package content

   - Xcode project
-  - playground with initial tests for JSON hgandling of the RKI data interface
+  - playground with initial tests for JSON handling of the RKI data interface
   - Sketch files with the images
   - Powerpoint with UI design and some initial notes
   - this readme.md file